manaswiniram/html/README.md

-how to know block level elements and inline elements how to creat vertical form using html
+How to know block level elements and inline elements.
+How to creat vertical form using html.